hpc/pavilion2/docs/tests/variables.rst

 Complex Variables
 ^^^^^^^^^^^^^^^^^

-| Variables may also contain multiple sub-keys, as a way to group
-  related values.
-| It is an error to refer to a variable with sub-keys without a sub-key.
+Variables may also contain multiple sub-keys, as a way to group related values.
+It is an error to refer to a variable that contains sub-keys without specifying a sub-key.

 .. code:: yaml